Prancer (film)

-Prancer is a 1989 Christmas fantasy drama film directed by John Hancock, written by Greg Taylor, and starring Rebecca Harrell, Sam Elliott, Cloris Leachman, Abe Vigoda, Michael Constantine, Rutanya Alda, John Joseph Duda, and Ariana Richards.
+Prancer is a 1989 Christmas fantasy drama film directed by John Hancock, written by Greg Taylor, and starring Rebecca Harrell, Sam Elliott, Cloris Leachman, Abe Vigoda, Rutanya Alda, John Joseph Duda, and Ariana Richards.
+The plot follows a young girl who finds a reindeer she believes is Prancer, one of Santa Claus’s fabled helpers.
+The film was a modest box office success and earned mixed to positive reviews.

 It is set in Three Oaks, Michigan, where town exteriors were filmed.
 Filming also occurred at the Old Republic House in New Carlisle, Indiana, La Porte, Indiana, and at Starved Rock State Park in Utica, Illinois.

 The film was followed by a direct-to-video sequel called Prancer Returns, released by USA Home Entertainment in 2001.
 In 2022, Universal Pictures Home Entertainment released a remake called Prancer: A Christmas Tale.

 Plot

-Eight-year-old Jessica Riggs and her older brother, Steve, are being raised by their widowed father, grieving and cantankerous John.
-Their apple farm has fallen on hard times, with John temporarily being helped by his sister-in-law, Sarah.
+Eight-year-old Jessica Riggs and her older brother, Steve, are being raised by their widowed father, John.
+Their apple farm has fallen on hard times, with John being helped by his sister-in-law, Sarah.

 While walking home after a school Christmas pageant, Jessica and her best friend, Carol, witness a plastic reindeer fall from a Christmas decoration hung above the main street in town.
-She concludes it was Prancer from the order given in the poem A Visit from St. Nicholas (a.k.a.
+Jessica concludes it was Prancer from the order given in the poem A Visit from St. Nicholas (a.k.a.
 The Night Before Christmas).

-Afraid he will be unable to provide for Jessica, John discusses a plan for Sarah to take her in to raise temporarily.
-She overhears this, but initially does not know the full details.
-She and Carol go sledding and knock down some flowers at a house owned by a reclusive widow named Mrs. McFarland.
+Afraid he will be unable to provide for Jessica, John discusses a plan for Sarah to take her in to raise temporarily, which Jessica partially overhears.
+She and Carol go sledding and knock down some flowers at a house owned by reclusive widow Mrs. McFarland.
 While walking home, Jessica encounters a live reindeer in the woods.
 He runs away, disappearing into the darkness.
-At school, she tells her friend Carol who doesn’t believe it then gets dumped as a friend for being agnostic which she jokes about.
-Later, while walking home from school, she finds his tracks and follows them into the woods once more.
-She hears a gunshot, and continues to walk.
-John eventually finds her and brings her into his truck, but almost hits the reindeer who is now standing in the road.
-Noticing he's wounded, he grabs his rifle, intending to shoot him.
-As Jessica pleads for him not to do so, he disappears.
+At school, she tells Carol, who doesn't believe her and expresses doubt in the existence of Santa Claus, God, and heaven, upsetting Jessica, who declares that they are not friends anymore.
+Later, while walking home from school, Jessica finds the reindeer’s tracks and follows them into the woods.
+John eventually finds her and brings her into his truck but almost hits the reindeer, who is standing in the road.
+Noticing the reindeer is wounded, John grabs his rifle, intending to shoot.
+As Jessica pleads for him not to do so, the reindeer disappears.

 Later while dreaming of Prancer, Jessica is startled awake by the scene of the plastic reindeer falling from earlier.
-She hears a noise and sees that the door to the barn is open.
+She hears a noise and sees the door to the barn is open.
 Investigating, she finds the reindeer is now inside among the other animals.
 Afraid John will find him, she moves him to a shed.
-Certain that he is the "real" Prancer, she takes it upon herself to nurse him back to health.
-She calls a veterinarian named Dr. Orel Benton who initially refuses, but comes over to tend to him.
+Certain he is the real Prancer, she takes it upon herself to nurse him back to health.
+She calls a veterinarian, Dr. Orel Benton, who comes over to tend to him.